galaxyproject/training-material/ChIP-Seq/tutorials/TAL1_binding_site_identification.md

 :pencil2: ***Hands on!***

 1. Run the tool `bedIntersect` to find peaks that exist both in G1E and megakaryocytes.
+  - Select the "Tal1 G1E peaks" and "Tal1 Mega peaks" files as the inputs.
+Running this tool with the default settings will return overlapping peaks of both files.

-2. Run the tool `bedIntersect` to find peaks that exist only in G1E or megakaryocytes, but not both.
+2. Run the tool `bedIntersect` to find peaks that exist only in G1E.
+  - Select "Tal1 G1E peaks" as the first input and "Tal1 Mega peaks" as the second input file.
+  - **Report only those alignments that **do not** overlap the BED file** Yes
+3. Run the tool `bedIntersect` to find peaks that exist only in megakaryocytes.
+  - Select "Tal1 Mega peaks" as the first input and "Tal1 G1E peaks" as the second input file.
+  - **Report only those alignments that overlap the BED file** Yes
+4. Re-name the three files we generated to reflect their contents.

 <a name="step7"/></a>
 ### Step 7: Assessing correlation between samples